devopsdojoconsortium/dojoconsortium.org/content/en/Testing/_index.md

 ## Recommended Test Pattern

-Most of the tests are [integration](/testing/integration) tests and emphasizes maximizing deterministic test coverage in process with the development cycle, so developers can find errors sooner.
-[E2E](/testing/e2e) & [functional](/testing/functional) tests should primarily focus on happy/critical path and tests that absolutely require a browser/app.
+Most of the tests are [integration](/en/testing/integration) tests and emphasize maximizing deterministic test coverage in process with the development cycle, so developers can find errors sooner.
+[E2E](/en/testing/e2e) & [functional](/en/testing/functional) tests should primarily focus on happy/critical path and tests that absolutely require a browser/app.

 When executing continuous delivery, test code is a first class citizen that requires as much design and maintenance as production code.
 Flakey tests undermine confidence and should be terminated with extreme prejudice.